 - Morefield Campground - The Morefield Area, which includes the park’s only gas station, features the Ranger Station, Campground, and several popular trails for exploration.

-- Prater Ridge Trail - This trail traverses the Prater Ridge between Parater and Morefield Canyons, offering two hiking loops: the 3.6-mile (5.7 km) North Loop and the 2.4-mile (3.9 km) South Loop.
+- Prater Ridge Trail - This trail traverses Prater Ridge between Parater and Morefield Canyons, offering two hiking loops: the 3.6-mile (5.7 km) North Loop and the 2.4-mile (3.9 km) South Loop.
 Completing both loops covers the entire 7.8-mile (12.6 km) Prater Ridge Trail.

 - Knife Edge Trail - Following the historic Knife Edge Road, this trail offers beautiful views of Montezuma Valley and is approximately 2 miles (3.4 km) long.